SujalMhetre/Mastering-Java/README.md

 ## 📘 About
 This repository contains structured code examples, practice exercises, and small projects written in Java.
-It serves as a personal learning log and a reference for anyone beginning their Java programming journe.
+It serves as a personal learning log and a reference for anyone beginning their Java programming journey.

 ---